CS234319/safot/Material/Tutorials/sml/introduction.md

 born 1985. named Standard ML = Meta Language...

-* the 1970s, Robin Milner and group working at Edinburgh University on "LCF", a  theorem proover.
+* the 1970s, Robin Milner and group working at Edinburgh University on "LCF" (a  theorem proover)
-* to makes the user had to interact with LCF
 * ML invented as an embedded scripting language of LCF
 * many ad-hoc independent implementations, many new ideas
 * 1997: first real standard